Retinoblastoma Clinical Research

-Only 10% of affected children live in developed countries, where most retinoblastoma clinical research takes place and the main focus is saving sight.
+Only 10% of affected children live in developed countries, where most clinical research takes place and the main focus is saving sight.

 90% of affected children live in developing countries, where clinical research is difficult due to limited resource.
 Most of these children have advanced cancer and the priority is life-saving treatment and palliative care.

 This makes it difficult to conduct rigorous clinical trials that effectively answer the question.

 Currently, retinoblastoma research benefits about 6% of children in the world with eye cancer.
 Collaborative global retinoblastoma clinical trials will improve care for many more children.

 The combination of carboplatin, etoposide and vincristine is globally recognized chemotherapy for retinoblastoma.
 However, there is no internationally agreed-to regimen for their use.
 This situation is also observed in the use of intra-arterial chemotherapy.
 Factors that differ between centres around the world include:

 - Dosage (including the way it is calculated)